jtitensky/the-ultimate-final-project/README.md

 6-04 H: worked on matrices screen/user input for matrices...
 6-05 J: made the input screen for statistics
-6-06 H: updates calculator screen to be final and have description of features
+6-06 H: updates calculator screen to be final and have description of features 6-06 J: made option to switch between radians and degrees in basic and finished the input screen for stats

 Project Plan
 - hierarchy of needs for this to be worthy of being called project: